 (1) Bedrooms.

-(A) Bedrooms shall be arranged and equipped for adequate personal care and for comfort and privacy.
-Bedrooms shall have full height walls that extend from floor to ceiling with doors.
+(A) A bedroom must be arranged and equipped for adequate personal care and for comfort and privacy.
+A bedroom must have full height walls that extend from floor to ceiling with doors.
 (Partial partitions or furnishings are not a substitute.)

-(B) Bedrooms shall provide at least 80 square feet for a single occupancy (one bed) and 60 square feet per bed for multiple occupancy.
-(Note: room configuration and usability is taken into consideration and there may be instances where the minimum square footage will not be acceptable.)
-The minimum room dimension shall be at least eight feet for a single room and at least ten feet for a multiple- bed room, unless otherwise approved by the department.
-An exception is that multi-occupancy bedrooms for persons in wheelchairs shall have 70 square feet per wheelchair occupant bed.
+(B) A bedroom must provide at least 80 square feet for a single occupancy (one resident ) and 60 square feet per resident for multiple occupancy.
+(Note: room configuration and usability are taken into consideration and there may be instances where the minimum square footage will not be acceptable.)
+The minimum room dimension must be at least eight feet for a single resident room and at least ten feet for a multiple-resident room, unless otherwise approved by the HHSC .
+An exception is that a multi-occupancy bedroom for residents in wheelchairs must have 70 square feet per resident .

-(C) No more than four beds shall be in any one bedroom.
-An exception is that the department may grant a variance from the limit of four residents per room only if a physician who is a member of the interdisciplinary team and who is a qualified mental retardation professional:
+(C) No more than four residents may be in any one bedroom.
+An exception is that HHSC may grant a variance from the limit of four residents per room only if a physician who is a member of the IDT and who is a QIDP :

-(i) certifies that each resident to be placed in a bedroom housing more than four residents is so severely medically impaired as to require direct and continuous monitoring during sleeping hours; and
+(i) certifies that each resident to be placed in a bedroom accommodating housing more than four residents is so severely medically impaired as to require direct and continuous monitoring during sleeping hours; and

-(ii) documents the reasons why housing in a room of only four or fewer residents would not be medically feasible.
+(ii) documents the reasons why accommodating in a room of only four or fewer residents would not be medically feasible.

-(D) In the bedrooms and for each resident there shall be a bed with a comfortable mattress and appropriate bedding, functional furniture appropriate to residents' needs, and closet space providing security for personal clothing and belongings.
-Closet space shall provide at least 24 inches of lineal hanging space per bed (in certain cases, such as for infants, exceptions may be made).
+(D) In the bedrooms and for each resident there must be a bed with a comfortable mattress and appropriate bedding, functional furniture appropriate to residents' needs, and closet space providing security for personal clothing and belongings.
+Closet space must provide at least 24 inches of lineal hanging space per resident (in certain cases, such as for infants, exceptions may be made).
 Married couples may share a bed.

-(E) Every bedroom shall have at least one outside window that can be readily opened from the inside and provides a clear opening of at least 5.7 square feet (minimum width of 20 inches; minimum height of 24 inches).
-The bottom of the opening shall be not more than 44 inches above the floor.
+(E) Every bedroom must have at least one outside window that can be readily opened from the inside and provides a clear opening of at least 5.7 square feet (minimum width of 20 inches; minimum height of 24 inches).
+The bottom of the opening must be not more than 44 inches above the floor.
 Minimum dimensions for operable window section are 20 inches wide by 41.2 inches in height, or 24 inches in height by 34.2 inches wide to provide the minimum 5.7 feet of opening.
-If a bedroom has a second means of escape independent and remote from the primary means of escape, the bedroom shall have a window(s) with clear glass of area not less than 8% of the bedroom floor area.
-When opened, the window(s) must have an open space of not less than 4% of the bedroom floor area.
+If a bedroom has a second means of escape independent and remote from the primary means of escape, the bedroom must have a window with clear glass of area not less than 8 percent of the bedroom floor area.
+When opened, the window must have an open space of not less than 4 percent of the bedroom floor area.

-(F) Bedroom doors shall be 20-minute fire rated or 1 3/4-inch solid bonded core wood.
-These doors shall have automatic closures and latch in their frames.
+(F) A bedroom door must be 20-minute fire rated or 1 3/4-inch solid bonded core wood.
+This door must have automatic closures and latch in their frames.
 Exceptions are as follows.

-(i) Doors need only be smoke resistant and do not need automatic closure if the building has an approved sprinkler system throughout.
+(i) A bedroom door needs only be smoke resistant and does not need automatic closure if the building has an approved sprinkler system throughout.

-(ii) Doors need only be smoke resistant with automatic closures if the facility is classified "prompt" level of evacuation difficulty.
+(ii) A bedroom door needs only be smoke resistant with automatic closures if the facility is classified "prompt" level of evacuation difficulty.